Calm1403/School-Notes/README.md

 indented text relates, and this structure applies to sub topics or asides within those topics.

-This read file is an example.
+This read file is a poor example, because it's in markdown as opposed to raw text, but it does adhere to this structure.

 Text Width: